It’s been many years since its launch but Elder Scrolls Online is still one of the biggest and most popular MMORPGs available today.

 The quests in ESO are really impressive.
-I started off at Tamriel and the main campaign as well as the side quests there were quite entertaining.
 The stories were captivating enough to make me keep coming back to the game the next day.

 Not to mention that each and every main quest and side quest in the game are fully voiced.
 This makes the game perfect for solo players, like me.